sabhashanki/Redshift_Analyzr_LLM/README.md

 Mail - shankeshraju@gmail.com

-If you like my projects, would be apreciable to attend Machine Learning related interviews if any available....
+If you like my projects, Kindly refer me for ML related projects or job if any available

 Thanks!!!